-• If you miss the final assessment a makeup will be given only if you inform me within 72 hours of the day/time of the final exam and present me with checkable documentary evidence of the reason for your absence--a doctor's note, a bill from the hospital, a note from the funeral home etc. For an IN to be awarded you must contact me about making up the exam and fill out the 'Contract to Resolve an Incomplete Grade' form within 72 hours of the day/time of the final exam.
-An unresolved IN becomes an FIN at the end of the following semester.
+- 3. The student has not officially withdrawn from the course by completing the process for a W grade, or made arrangements to receive an INC. - For an IN to be awarded you must contact me about making up the exam and fill • out the 'Contract to Resolve an Incomplete Grade' form within 72 hours of the day/time of the final exam.
+An unresolved IN becomes a FIN at the end of the following semester.